OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

   - The `Crypto` security provider is now removed.
 Calling it will result in a `NoSuchProviderException`.
 - For Android 10 (API level 29) the [Developer Documentation](https://developer.android.com/about/versions/10/behavior-changes-all#security "Security Changes in Android 10") lists all network security changes.

-### Recommendation
+## Recommendations

 The following list of recommendations should be considered during app examination:

 - You should ensure that the best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.
 - You should ensure that security provider has the latest updates - [Updating security provider](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
 - You should stop specifying a security provider and use the default implementation (AndroidOpenSSL, Conscrypt).
-- You should stop using Crypto security provider and its `SHA1PRNG` as they are depracated.
+- You should stop using Crypto security provider and its `SHA1PRNG` as they are deprecated.
 - You should specify a security provider only for the Android Keystore system.
 - You should stop using Password-based encryption ciphers without IV.
 - You should use KeyGenParameterSpec instead of KeyPairGeneratorSpec.